Pentax 645D vs Sony A99 II

 The Pentax 645D and the Sony Alpha ALT-A99 II are two professional cameras that were announced, respectively, in March 2010 and September 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645D) and a full frame sensor.
-The Pentax has a resolution of 39.5 megapixel, whereas the Sony provides 42.2 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645D) and a full frame (A99 II) sensor.
+The Pentax has a resolution of 39.5 megapixels, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Pentax 645D and the Sony A99 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 645D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 II is notably smaller (19 percent) than the Pentax 645D.
 Moreover, the A99 II is substantially lighter (43 percent) than the 645D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 645D gets 800 shots out of its D-LI90 battery, while the A99 II can take 490 images on a single charge of its NP-FM500H power pack.